Irynavb/DoNotDisturb/README.md

 I can press the button on an iPad and my family will get a notification to the iPhone.

-Here I also used the Firebase to set up a database and SwiftUI for the layout of the iPhone side.
+Here I used the `Firebase` to set up a database and `SwiftUI` for the layout of the iPhone side, as well as the `AVFoundation` with its `AVAudioPlayer` to play the notifications.